max3163/ice-rpc/docs/wire-compat.md

-- adding fields to `RpcHeader` changes its **size**, and that size is part of what iceoryx2 validates when a service is opened: every process on the machine must be rebuilt together, exactly like the other recorded settings above;
+- adding fields to `RpcHeader` changes its **size**, and that size is part of what iceoryx2 validates when a service is opened: every process on the machine must be rebuilt together, exactly like the other compiled-in settings above;
 - the header is capped by iceoryx2's `user_header`, so the room for the trace context was found by reducing `METHOD_NAME_LEN` from 64 to 32 — the header did not grow, it shrank (128 → 120 bytes);